Grayforever/Cab360Driver/README.md

 ## Usage

-After cloning the project, migrate to the strings folder, a subfolder of the resources folder, locate:
+After cloning the project, navigate to the strings folder, a subfolder of the resources folder, locate:

 ```bash
 <string name="google_api_key">PUT_YOUR_API_KEY_HERE</string>